-A geometallurgical program is recommended for flow sheet development and optimisation, in addition to assessing the deposit's heterogeneity.
-Depending on the outcome of the drilling program, the geometallurgical program should be done to a level that could support a PEA.
-The metallurgical testing would utilise half or quarter cut core from the proposed drilling program to generate composite samples that are representative of different chemical weathering domains, grade distributions, and lithologies.
-A more detailed bond work index determination should be completed to determine the direct hardness of the ore and potential power and equipment requirements of the grinding circuit.
+A geometallurgical program is recommended for flow sheet development and optimisation, in addition to assessing the Warintza Central Deposit's heterogeneity.
+Depending on the outcome of the drilling program, the geometallurgical program should be done to a level that could support a Preliminary Economic Assessment.
+The metallurgical testing would utilise half cut core from the proposed drilling program to generate composite samples representative of different chemical weathering domains, grade distributions, and lithologies.
+Additional bond work index determination, including variability testing should be completed to determine the direct hardness of the ore and potential power and equipment requirements of the grinding circuit.
 Mineral liberation analysis and quantitative mineralogy should also be completed to determine the presence of pyrophyllite, talc, gypsum and anhydrite that may require special processing and mining considerations.
 Preliminary metallurgical testing suggests that conventional floatation can achieve good recovery.
-Further optimisation of floatation and amenability of ore types to leaching should also be explored.
-The cost for the geometallurgy program is approximately \$120 K.
+Further optimisation of floatation and amenability of different ore types to leaching should also be explored.
+The cost for the geometallurgical program is estimated to cost \$120,000.